Misakihime21/UE_PlatformGame/README.md

 + respawn default point (from the start) RespawnLocation default set manually to a player start location;
 - killing the enemy;
-- boost UI isn't dissapear when you take another boost too fast;
+- boost UI isn't disappear when you take another boost too fast;
+- color code for ledges when it's climbable;
 + death count - is going to null in BP SHinbi. transfer count to Gamemode. + prbbly has key there would be better